 You can never force anyone to agree with you.
 All you can do is give them information that will help them reach their own conclusions.

 Many people make the mistake of avoiding social relationships at their school or workplace.
-They think these places are for work, not socializing.
+They think these places are for work or studying, not socializing.
+But most of us spend a lot of time at work or college.
+If you refuse to socialize with people you see almost every day, you’ll miss out on some valuable relationships.

-Research shows that the more popular you are at school or work, the happier you will be when you’re there.
+Research shows that the more popular you are at school or work, the happier you will be when you’re there, so building relationships with classmates and coworkers is worth the effort.

-Additionally, people with healthy social relationships at school and work are more likely to perform better and be more successful.
+People with healthy social relationships at school and work are also more likely to perform better and be more successful.
 (See How Much Co-worker Socializing is Good for Your Career? by Jacquelyn Smith for more on this topic.)

 Eventually, all of the little (and big) things that you let slide in the past will add up, and one or both of the people involved will explode.
 Things will get far messier than they would have if you had decided to be a peacemaker instead.

 It can help to remember that lots of people feel insecure, even if they hide it well.
-For example, most adults — of both sexes — are unhappy about their weight or body shape.
+For example, most adults—of both sexes—are unhappy with their weight or body shape.

 Try using positive self-talk.
 Attempting to reason your way out of negative thoughts doesn’t work, but redirecting your attention and taking a more balanced approach can help.
-For example, you could tell yourself, “OK, so I wish I had clearer skin, but I can choose to focus on what I like about myself, including my height and how I care about my friends.”
+For example, you could tell yourself, “OK, so I wish I had clearer skin, but I can choose to focus on what I like about myself.
+I’m happy with my height, and I know that I’m a good, supportive friend.”

 You can learn to be friendly and likable by practicing your social skills.
-One key skill to learn is small talk because it’s the first step to interesting conversations, rapport, and friendship.
+One key skill to learn is to make small talk because it’s the first step to interesting conversations, rapport, and friendship.

-Dare to ask people to hang out, and say “Yes” to invitations.
+Dare to ask people to hang out.
 Ask casually as though it’s no big deal, even if you’re nervous.
-For example:

 [To a classmate straight after class] “Wow, that was a tough class!
 I could use a coffee.
 Would you like to come with me?”